tonysangha/cloudflare-demos/cloudflare_one/magic-wan-gre/Readme.md

 - Copy the `terraform.tfvars.example` to `terraform.tfvars`
 - Add missing variables for your environment, lines `1 - 9`
-- Initialise the providers if not using R2 for state: `terraform init --upgrade`
+- Initialize the providers if not using R2 for state: `terraform init --upgrade`
-- Initialise the providers if you are using R2 for state: `terraform init -backend-config="./state.config" -backend-config="endpoint=<ACCOUNT_ID>.r2.cloudflarestorage.com"`
+- Initialize the providers if you are using R2 for state: `terraform init -backend-config="./state.config" -backend-config="endpoint=<ACCOUNT_ID>.r2.cloudflarestorage.com"`
   - Ensure `<ACCOUNT_ID>` is replaced with your Cloudflare Account ID
 - Deploy lab using command `terraform apply`
 - Destroy lab using command `terraform destroy`